MForrest00/Airbnb/Airbnb.md

 ### Percentage of Hosts with More Than One Listing by City {#power-host}
 ([Back to Table of Contents](#toc))

-Let's see if we can learn anything about Airbnb's power hosts.
+Let's see if we can learn anything about Airbnb's "power hosts" (hosts with more than one listing).
 First, let's see what percentage of hosts had more than one listing.
 Let's restrict the cities to only New York City, Los Angeles, Paris, and London.

 ```r